Call us 203-307-5500

 At Strong Start, we see this every day.
 Our approach to STEM Learning is woven into our daily activities, turning simple curiosity into foundational knowledge.
 When a child wonders how tall they can stack their blocks before they tumble, they’re learning about physics.
 When they sort colorful beads, they’re exploring early math principles.
 These playful moments are packed with learning opportunities that build confidence and a love for inquiry.
 The best part is that you can easily create these experiences at home with simple materials and a little imagination.
 The following activities are designed to help you introduce math and STEM concepts in a way that feels like pure fun.

-Play Counting and Number Games
+Fun Games for Counting and Number Recognition

 One of the easiest ways to build number sense is to make counting a part of your daily routine.
 Instead of drilling numbers, turn it into a game.
 Count the steps as you walk up to your front door, count the number of red cars you see on your way to the store, or count the apple slices on their snack plate.
 Singing songs and reading rhymes that involve numbers, like “Five Little Monkeys,” also makes learning feel effortless.